tjtate/sparkpost-api-documentation/services/metrics_api.md

 Provides high-level summary of aggregate metrics and lists the child endpoints that contain aggregate data, which can be used as "group by" qualifiers.

-**Note:** Bindings and Binding Groups have been deprecated.
-Please use Sending IPs and IP Pools.

 + Parameters
     + from (required, datetime, `2014-07-11T08:00`) ...
 Datetime in format of YYYY-MM-DDTHH:MM
     + to = `now` (optional, datetime, `2014-07-20T09:00`) ...
 Datetime in format of YYYY-MM-DDTHH:MM